digitalinteraction/alembic/src/install/ssg.md

 Alembic provides the tools to hook it up to a static site generator.

-The methods you'll be interested in are: `processHtml`, `getStyles`, `getBaseStyles` and `getBaseScripts` which you can import from the "tools" script:
+The methods you'll be interested in are: `processHtml`, `getStyles`, `getBaseStyles` and `getBaseScripts` which you can import from the "tools" script.
+These are the same tools the Eleventy plugin use.

 ```ts
 import {